 The local Bardi and Nyul Nyul people invite you to discover their traditions and explore their country.
 Go fishing, mud crabbing or learn ancient hunting techniques.
 Taste bush foods, swim in the sparkling waters, go snorkelling, or simply relax and enjoy the wide-open stretches of pristine beaches.

 Driving north from Broome to the Dampier Peninsula

 The Dampier Peninsula is accessed via Cape Leveque Road.
 The turnoff is located approximately 20 kilometres from Broome, on the Broome Road.
-While the Cape Leveque Road is partially sealed, high clearance 4WD vehicles are still required for the unsealed section and some access roads.
+The Cape Leveque Road is now a sealed all-weather road, but high-clearance 4WD vehicles are still required to access many locations along the route which remain unsealed.
 Alternatively, join a 4WD or scenic flight tour from Broome.

 Just after the road changes to that beautiful Kimberley pindan, you'll find a left hand turn onto Manari Road.
 Drive to Willie Creek Pearl Farm for a tour, breakfast or lunch, or continue on to the northern Broome beaches at James Price Point.

 Call into the Aboriginal community at Beagle Bay, 100km north of Broome to get your first taste of the region's unique history.
 The heritage listed Sacred Heart Church was built by local Aboriginal people and the Pallotine Monks in 1917, and local pearl shell decorate the walls, floor, and the incredible pearl shell altar.

 North of Beagle Bay, turn onto the Middle Lagoon Road and follow the 4WD only track for a range of nature-based cultural and camping opportunities, from unpowered sites to safari tents and cabins.